How-To: Organize Your Closet

 If you're fortunate enough to have your closet be big enough to hold all your clothes at once, than this method will be nice to create relevance for current weather.
 You could either hang all warm-weather pieces together and all cool weather pieces together, or you could categorize by piece.
 For example: hang all your shirts in graduating order: halter/spaghetti strap, tank/sleeveless, cap/short sleeved, 3/4 sleeved, long sleeved, sweaters.

 That is, in some order that helps you see in outfit equations instead of just in separates.
 It could be something like: skirts and pants, then tops, then vests, cardigans, and blazers, and dresses at the end.
-With this order, you could go down the rack and create an outfit choosing a piece from each major category [bottoms, top, completer (vest, cardigan, or jacket)...and if you're really stuck, skip straight to the dress section and get your outfit in one choice!].
+With this order, you could go down the rack and create an outfit choosing a piece from each major category [bottoms, top, completer (vest, cardigan, or jacket)...and if you're really stuck, skip straight to the dress section and get your outfit in one choice!]. - By casual to dressy [or vice-versa]

 This will make it easier to pick clothing based on occasion [work, leisure, fancy night out, casual dinner with friends, etc].
 Instead of having an occasion in mind and taking one glance at your closet before determining you have nothing to wear, you will have already narrowed the field by categories and can determine from your categories something you already deemed situationally appropriate.